Skip to main content

 Self-Learning Algorithms: The Future of Threat Detection

-• 30% fewer false positives compared to rule-based systems
+• Up to 30% fewer false positives compared to rule-based systems

 AI in Action: How It Detects Modern Threats

-• Unusual login patterns across devices or geolocations
+• Unusual login behavior across different devices or geographic locations

 Zero-Day Attack Detection